pelotech/jsonnet-controller/README.md

 A fluxcd controller for managing manifests declared in jsonnet.

-Kubecfg (and its internal libraries) as well as Tanka-style directories are supported.
+Kubecfg (and its internal libraries) as well as Tanka-style directories with a `main.jsonnet` are supported.

 ---